SummaIstat/SolrTSVImporter/readme.txt

     	Change the value of the parameters under the "Solr server configuration" according with your local Solr configuration (you can find a Solr environment configuration guide in the solrConfiguration directory)

-6) make sure that your Solr server is up and running
+6) make sure that your Solr server is up and running (please refer to the "Solr environment configuration guide.txt" file)

 7) open a terminal, go into the myDir directory, type and execute the following command: java -jar SolrTsvImporter.jar solrTsvImporterConf.properties solrInput.csv